AnalogJ/drawbridge/README.md

-     create         Create a drawbridge managed ssh config & associated files list           List all drawbridge managed ssh configs connect        Connect to a drawbridge managed ssh config download, scp  Download a file from an internal server using drawbridge managed ssh config, syntax is similar to scp command. delete         Delete drawbridge managed ssh config(s)
+     create         Create a drawbridge managed ssh config & associated files list           List all drawbridge managed ssh configs connect        Connect to a drawbridge managed ssh config alias          Create a named alias for a drawbridge config download, scp  Download a file from an internal server using drawbridge managed ssh config, syntax is similar to scp command. delete         Delete drawbridge managed ssh config(s)
      proxy          Build/Rebuild a Proxy auto-config (PAC) file to access websites through Drawbridge tunnels